 Intellectual and intangible artistic pursuits are all well and good, but sometimes the things I make are tangible objects.

-My book press and punching cradle were made by Jim Poelstra of Affordable Binding Equipment, who I recommend unreservedly.
-Their name is entirely accurate, and their equipment is solid.
+My book press and punching cradle were made by Jim Poelstra of Affordable Binding Equipment, whose work I recommend unreservedly.
+The business name is entirely accurate, and the equipment he makes is solid.